Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Overview and results

 Such a restriction has however a subtle by-product: in the restricted space there are observables that are not represented by local operators but that nevertheless behave as such.
 In this specific case the prototype of such an observable is represented by an operator $\bs\Pi^z(j)$ that plays the role of a product of Pauli matrices $\bs\sigma^z$ extending from site $j$ to infinity; see Section~\ref{sec:duality} for a proper definition.

-As done in Ref.~\cite{Fagotti2022Global}, we call $\bs\Pi^z(j)$ semilocal to remember that its action is local only in the restricted space of even operators --- see Fig.~\ref{fig:half_infinite_string}.
-This example with a $\mathbb Z_2$ (spin-flip) symmetry will be our testing ground, but the idea can be applied to other symmetries: if every subsystem has a density matrix that is written at any time in terms of a restricted set of local operators, \begin{quote} \emph{an alternative representation of local observables can be obtained by supplementing the restricted set with operators that are not local but behave as such.
-As in the $\mathbb Z_2$ case, we call them ``semilocal''.} \end{quote}
+As done in Ref.~\cite{Fagotti2022Global}, we refer to $\bs\Pi^z(j)$ as semilocal to remember that its action is local only in the restricted space of even operators --- see Fig.~\ref{fig:half_infinite_string} (see also Refs.~\cite{yurov1991,Bernard1991,bernard1994,Cardy2008,castro2011} regarding semilocality and related concepts in field theories and lattice models).
+The above example with a $\mathbb Z_2$ (spin-flip) symmetry will be our testing ground, but the idea can be applied to other symmetries: if every subsystem has a density matrix that is written at any time in terms of a restricted set of local operators, \begin{quote} \emph{an alternative representation of local observables can be obtained by supplementing the restricted set with operators that are not local but behave as such.
+As in the $\mathbb Z_2$ case, they are called ``semilocal''.} \end{quote}

 \subparagraph{Duality.} We expect quite generally that, once extended to include also semilocal operators, the restricted space becomes isomorphic to the original space of quasilocal operators.
 In the $\mathbb Z_2$ case, this is manifested in the existence of a \emph{duality transformation} that preserves the locality of the Hamiltonian and maps even semilocal operators into local ones that are odd under a spin flip (see Section~\ref{sec:duality}).
 Analogous duality transformations exist also when the system exhibits other symmetries --- see, e.g., Refs.~\cite{Else2013Hidden,Duivenvoorden2013From}.